1 Minute Review

 Average Days to Close Loan

-New American Funding takes an average of 30 days to close on a home loan and follows a standard closing process.
+New American Funding follows a standard closing process, meaning the time to close will depend on the client and loan type.
 You can choose to start with a prequalification or preapproval.
 Prequalification doesn’t involve verifying your income.
 Preapproval means underwriters have reviewed your income and assets and are reasonably confident you will qualify for a home loan.

 Once you find your home and your offer has been accepted, you complete a formal loan application.
 Underwriters review your documentation, confirm everything is correct and decide whether you need approval.
 Next, the loan is funded and you set a time to sign your closing documents.
 At closing, you sign your loan documents and pay any funds that are due.